Why you should care about road salt prices in the middle of summer

 Clermont County also participated in the consortium, known as SWOP4G, or Southwest Ohio Purchasers for Government.
 Clermont's price is slightly less than Montgomery since the salt doesn't have to be trucked as far once it comes off the barge bringing it up the river from Louisiana.
 Clermont County's price is $109/ton compared to $48/ton last year.
 And again, the supplier can only fill ten percent of each county's order.
 Engineer Pat Manger says he's currently working on putting out a second bid to fill up the county's salt barns, and maybe find a better price.

-Kenton, Boone and Campbell Counties each secured contracts for about $84 dollars per ton.
+Kenton, Boone and Campbell Counties each secured contracts for about $84 per ton.

-Warren County checks in at nearly $77 dollars per ton.
+Warren County checks in at nearly $77 per ton.

 The City of Cincinnati also got its bids out early, securing the second lowest rate of those WVXU surveyed.
 Cincinnati is paying $75.86 per ton, compared to $64.02 per ton last year.